joeybuczek/ObjFP/README.md

 **Chaining ObjFP Methods**

 The *ObjFP.map()*, *.filter()*, and *.reduce()* methods can be chained together without the need for nesting or creating separate values from multiple function calls.
+These functions return a new object with all other methods accessible on the object itself.
+The difference between these methods and the original methods is that the ones present on the return object need only the callback passed in as a single argument.

-Aside from the *.reduce()* method, which only returns a single value, the *.map()* and *.filter()* functions return a new object with all three methods accessible on the object itself.
-The difference between these methods and the original methods is that the ones present on the return object need only the callback passed in as a single argument (the *initialValue* parameter is also available for *.reduce()*).
+*Note: The initialValue parameter is also available for .reduce().
+Additionally for .reduce(), these chainable methods are only available when an object is the returned value.*

 *Example:*